 From here you can build on your decisiveness and begin to use it in bigger and bigger ways.

 There are many skills you will need to learn to accomplish everything you want in life.

 But how do you act confidently when you don’t know what you are doing?

 You learn to act with confidence, the second characteristic of the entrepreneurial mindset.
 And one the of the most important qualities of an entrepreneur.

 It is essential that you get used to the uncomfortable feeling of knowing that you don’t know what you’re doing.

-Whether it’s getting on stage to speak, launching your product, or writing a book, we tend to see others doing it and incorrectly assume they’ve always been good at it.
+Whether it’s getting on stage to speak, launching your product, or learning how to start a blog and publishing your ideas to the world, we tend to see others doing it and incorrectly assume they’ve always been good at it.

 They learned and we can, too.

 The difference between appearing good or bad at something is often a matter of acting confidently.